gc-ghub/stark-industries-cloud-native-platform/README.md

         subset: v2
       weight: 50
 ```
-## CI / GitOps flow (overview)

-High level flow:

-## Project structure

-## Troubleshooting & editor linter notes
-- If VS Code marks `.helmignore` or chart `templates/*.yaml` as YAML errors, the workspace includes `.vscode/settings.json` mapping these files to `plaintext` (and `.gitattributes` ensures LF endings).
-This prevents YAML parsers from producing false positives.

-- If Helm cannot find images, check the values in `stark-industries/helm/stark-industries-go/values.yaml` and update to the correct registry and tag.

 ---
 ## Screenshots & analysis

 Below are screenshots included in the `pictures/` directory with short descriptions so you (and others) can quickly understand what each image shows.
 All images are stored at `pictures/<filename>` and are ready to view in this repo.